J0NTrollston/CSCE-436_Advanced_Embedded_Systems/Lab3/README.md

 Display your results and describe them in detail so that anyone can understand.
 For example Figure 1 below shows a screenshot of a memory dump for RAM from 0x0200 to 0x024E.
 You will also describe to the reader what they are looking at.

 ### Answers to Lab Questions
-Here is where you would answer any lab questions given in the lab writeup.
+As there were no formal question to this Lab 3, other questions had to be ansered.
+One question that was brought up quickly was that the buttons were supposed to be removed but were not.
+They were allowed to stay on as long as they did not cause any trouble with Lab 3 but were eventually removed.
+This was for the sake of time, resources and complexity.
+They were more trouble than needed, although they were only needed for Lab 2.

+Another question that was easier to answer was where to enable the interrupt after disableing it.
+Due to how Vivado [^3] ran, disabling interrupts inside the ISR was not an option.
+Instead, there was a funciton that did the data manipulation to get the trigger intersection and the two options for placement for the enable ISR was either before or after the funciton.
+It would be in real time if the enable interrupt was set before the data manipulation but would be eaiser to enable it after the function whereas the array would be the previous state.
+This meant that the L/R bus values would not be the most recent values contained withing the ISR.
+But this was okay since the software was not time sensitive for its application so to speak.

 ### Observations and Conclusions
 During this whole assignment, what did you learn?
 What did you notice that was noteworthy?
 This should be a paragraph starting with the purpose, whether or not you achieved that purpose, what you learned, and how you can use this for future labs.

+In this lab, we will integrate the video display controller developed in Lab 2 with the MicroBlaze processor built using the fabric of the Artix-7 FPGA.
+In the preceding lectures, we learned about the Vivado and SDK tool chains, now it's time to put that knowledge to the test by building a software controlled datapath.
+Lab 2 revealed some shortcomings of our oscilloscope that this lab intends on correcting.
+Specifically, we will add: - A horizontal trigger point - The ability to enable and disable which channels are being displayed - The ability to trigger off of channel 2 - The ability to change the slope direction of the trigger The following figure shows required functionality - your program should allow the user to change the position of the triggerVolt and triggerTime indicators with the result that the waveform should be drawn so that the periodic waveform is increasing through that voltage at that time.
+The image below is what the scopeface should look like when triggering off of both triggerTime and triggerVolt

 ### Documentation